 The Zeitgeist Movement (TZM) is working to change the dominant cultural and social climate of our time.
 Hence the name “Zeitgeist”.
 At our core, we are committed to a post-scarcity economic model that puts sustainability and efficiency at the heart of the well-being of society, in balance with nature.
 This post-scarcity economic model is called a Natural Law/Resource Based Economy (NL/RBE).
 With regard to this, our focus is on analyzing, researching and then creating.
 The latter is only possible if a large group of people is well informed about the Zeitgeist train of thought and those same people can also articulate it clearly and convey it to others.
 For now, the focus is mainly on analysis, research and education because we don’t yet have a large knowledgeable group of people to focus on creating.

-The Zeitgeist movement functions through a network of chapters (local branches) which in turn may consist of teams.
+The Zeitgeist Movement functions through a network of chapters (local groups) which in turn may consist of teams.
 A chapter can be grouped at a local, regional, national or international (online) level.
 Nationally can be e.g. the @chapter_netherlands, regionally could be on a provincial or state level such as @chapter_se_michigan and local could be on city level such as @chapter_new_york or, for example, a university campus.
 These chapters operate in a “grassroots” culture.
 This means that one functions independently with the same collective Zeitgeist train of thought, there is no central control.
 Each chapter is working to spread and improve this Zeitgeist train of thought.
 This translates, for example, into raising awareness about our core social and economic problems.
 But also to investigate the practical solutions that we have at our disposal and to make them better known so that we can subsequently outgrow the current outdated socio-economic system.

 We communicate through public (online) events, social media and volunteer work.
 The activism of The Zeitgeist Movement is based on peaceful methods that address the root causes of many common social, environmental, economic and technological problems.
 For more information, check the Chapters Guide.